-Howard Brody arrived at the IMH in May, 2006 to assume the position of Director.
+Howard Brody arrived at the IMH in May, 2006.
+He served as Director until 2014.
 Previously, he was University Distinguished Professor of Family Practice, Philosophy, and the Center for Ethics and Humanities in the Life Sciences at Michigan State University, East Lansing.
 He served as Director of MSU's Center for Ethics and Humanities from 1985 to 2000.

 Dr. Brody received his M.D. degree from the College of Human Medicine, Michigan State University in 1976, and his Ph.D. in Philosophy, also from Michigan State University, in 1977.
 He completed a residency in family practice at the University of Virginia Medical Center, Charlottesville.

 Dr. Brody's latest book is The Future of Bioethics (Oxford University Press, January 2009).